NikGunRay/cybersecurity-portfolio/README.md

 ## 🤝 About Me

-11+ years in cybersecurity sales, now going full throttle into my true love — technical security
+11+ years in cybersecurity sales, now going full throttle into my true love- technical security
 Strength: breaking down complex topics into clear, actionable solutions
 Passionate about cyber — driven by curiosity, continuous learning, and real-world application
 Focused on joining the ranks of the engineers I've had the pleasure to learn and work with